mintopia/atemlib/readme.txt

 Version: 2.0.1
 Current Maintainer: Michael Smith <me@murray-mint.co.uk>
-This fork maintained by Ian Morrish <ian_morrish@hotmail.com>
+This fork with (new) capabilities maintained by Ian Morrish <ian_morrish@hotmail.com>

 MediaUpload.exe allows you to upload images to specific slots in a BlackMagic ATEM switcher's media pool.

 MediaPool.exe lists all the media in the switcher's media pool.

-AtemInputs.exe lists all the input labels and names.
+(new) AtemInputs.exe lists all the input labels and names.

-SwitcherLib.dll can be used from PowerShell script to automate ATEM functions Demo video https://youtu.be/h1GUKFynT9g
+SwitcherLib.dll can be used from PowerShell script to automate ATEM functions (new) Inputs, Program, Preview, Cut, Autotransition, Macros Demo video https://youtu.be/h1GUKFynT9g
 More info on automating ATEM and CasparCG in my other project